ShifraIO/shifra-frontend/README.md

-# mAdapt Web App Front End
+# Shifra Web App ( Front End )

 [![Build Status](https://travis-ci.org/RHoKAustralia/madapt-react-frontend.svg?branch=master)](https://travis-ci.org/RHoKAustralia/madapt-react-frontend)

 ## About

-### mAdapt
+### ShifraIO

-[mAdapt](http://www.madapt.org/) will use mobile technology to provide refugees with information concerning their most pressing reproductive health needs.
+[ShifraIO](http://shifra.io/) will use mobile technology to provide refugees with information concerning their most pressing reproductive health needs.

 mAdapt will also collect anonymous data that can help inform service delivery and policy development by mapping what services are being sought, in what region, and how often.